gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 Group communication for CoAP over IP multicast has been enabled in {{RFC7390}} and can be secured with Object Security for Constrained RESTful Environments (OSCORE) {{I-D.ietf-core-object-security}} as described in {{I-D.ietf-core-oscore-groupcomm}}.
 A network node explicitly joins an OSCORE group, by interacting with the responsible Group Manager.
 Once registered in the group, the new node can securely exchange messages with other group members.

-This specification describes how a network node joins an OSCORE group by using the ACE framework for authentication and authorization {{I-D.ietf-ace-oauth-authz}}.
+This specification describes how to use the ACE framework for authentication and authorization {{I-D.ietf-ace-oauth-authz}} in order to:

+* Enable a node to join an OSCORE group through the Group Manager and receive the security parameters and key material to communicate with other members of the gorup.

+* Enable members of OSCORE groups to retrieve updated group keying material from the Group Manager.

+* Enable the Group Manager to renew the security parameters and group keying material, and to (re-)distribute them to the members of the OSCORE group (rekeing).

 With reference to the ACE framework and the terminology defined in OAuth 2.0 {{RFC6749}}:

 * The Group Manager acts as Resource Server (RS), and hosts one join resource for each OSCORE group it manages.
 Each join resource is exported by a distinct join endpoint.
-During the join process, the Group Manager provides joining nodes with the parameters and keying material for taking part to secure communications in the group.
+During the join process, the Group Manager provides joining nodes with the parameters and keying material for taking part to secure communications in the OSCORE group.
+The Group Manager also maintains the group keying material and performs the group rekeying process to distribute update keying material to the current group members.

 * The joining node acts as Client (C), and requests to join an OSCORE group by accessing the related join endpoint at the Group Manager.